capprogram/2017bootcamp-general/MonteCarloTutorial/MonteCarloMethodsTutorial.md

 > _&quot;Monte Carlo methods&quot; is a term covering pretty much any use of pseudo-randomness to help solve any kind of problem._ – Niall O&#39;Higgins

 Copy all &quot;.py&quot; files in https://github.com/capprogram/2017bootcamp-general/tree/master/MonteCarloTutorial to your own working space – these files include partial answers to the exercises below, left incomplete for you to finish.
 Select exercises have solutions provided with a &quot;.solns&quot; extension.
-You should perform this tutorial in Anaconda under a Windows/Mac/Linux OS.
+You should perform this tutorial in Anaconda under Linux, Mac, or Windows.

 # I. Random Number Generators